-I wondered the blue streets again.
-They were filled with tourist shops and modern looking Moroccans.
-In one of the tiny alleys I saw a young lady with a tray of freshly baked rolls.
+I wondered about the blue streets again.
+They were filled with tourist shops and modern-looking Moroccans.
+In one of the tiny alleys, I saw a young lady with a tray of freshly baked rolls.
 As she passed, beaming with joy, she gave one to the street merchant, and then one to me.
 That moment made my day.

 More fires, fighting for the money, and a shared taxi

 It was time to head to Rabat and as I approached the train station, I heard the news of another conflagration on the way from Rabat to Tangier – all trains had been canceled.
 I rushed through the door to get a refund for my ticket.
 Inside, there already was a pack of Moroccans, screaming, banging at the window, and abusing the cashier.
 They were relentless as a pack of hyenas.
 Yet after around 30 minutes of sweating, being pushed around, and sticking my hand through the window, I got my refund for 80Dh.
 After drinking 1 liter of water on the spot, I ran to the parking lot and inquired about a shared taxi to Rabat.
 I collected some other foreigners and in a few minutes, we were set for 150 Dh each.
 Along the way, I watched the boisterous clouds of smoke hanging above the seaside.
 “Travel brings power and love back into your life” – Rumi, The Essential Rumi